Skip to main content

 • Investigation and Discipline

-In Malaysia, the two professional accountancy organizations—the Malaysian Institute of Accountants (MIA) and the Malaysian Institute of Certified Public Accountants (MICPA)—and the Companies Commission of Malaysia (the Suruhanjaya Syarikat Malaysia or SSM), are responsible for the investigation and discipline (I&D) of professional accountants.
+In Malaysia, the two professional accountancy organizations (PAOs)—the Malaysian Institute of Accountants (MIA) and the Malaysian Institute of Certified Public Accountants (MICPA) are responsible for the investigation and discipline (I&D) of their members.
+Regulators, including AOB, SSM, Securities Commission, Bursa Malaysia, Bank Negara and other regulators have the power to carry out I&D if professional accountants contravenes the laws and regulations of the respective regulators.

-Under the authority of the Accountants Act of 1967, MIA has established an I&D mechanism to investigate formal complaints and cases of unprofessional conduct by its members, and to refer any matter to a Disciplinary Committee where appropriate.
+Under the authority of the Accountants Act 1967, MIA has established an I&D mechanism to investigate formal complaints and cases of unprofessional conduct by its members, and to refer any matter to a Disciplinary Committee where appropriate.
 Investigation and disciplinary proceedings are carried out and decisions are made in accordance with the Malaysian Institute of Accountants (Disciplinary) (No. 2) Rules of 2002.
-MIA reported in its 2016 SMO Action Plan that its I&D system is mostly in line with SMO 6 and that it was conducting a review to identify improvements.
-Further information has been requested regarding the conclusion of the review.
+MIA reports that its I&D system is aligned with SMO 6.

-Under Part IIIA of the Securities Commission Act of 1993, an Audit Oversight Board (AOB) was established to provide independent oversight of auditors of Public Interest Entities.
-The AOB inspects and takes action against registered auditors for non-compliance with the relevant auditing and ethical standards.
-It is unclear if the systems adopted by the SSM and AOB are aligned with the requirements of SMO 6.
+Under Part IIIA of the Securities Commission Act 1993, an Audit Oversight Board (AOB) was established to provide independent oversight of auditors of Public Interest Entities.
+The AOB inspects and acts against registered auditors for non-compliance with the relevant auditing and ethical standards.
+It is unclear if the systems adopted by the AOB are aligned with the requirements of SMO 6.

 Under its By-Laws, MICPA is responsible for establishing an I&D mechanism for its members.
-The institute has conducted a review of its system against the requirements of SMO 6, and reports it incorporates all requirements.
+The institute has conducted a review of its system and reports it incorporates all SMO 6 requirements.

 Current Status: Partially Adopted